![]() |

 II.
 JOHNATHAN RICHARDSON

-Did they build the first structure on that massive piece of land?
-Possibly.
-There are ruins of the original homestead close to the Massachusetts border of that original property as Pam had previously mentioned, which would have been the first home to be built on the Richardson land, it is just not certain which of the Richardsons were the first to build that earlier structure.
-You must remember, this property was on both the Massachusetts side and the Rhode Island side.
+There are ruins of a homestead close to the Massachusetts border of that original property as Pam had previously mentioned, which her family believed would have been the first home to be built on the Richardson land, it is just not certain just who built that earlier structure.

-Personally, based on the records and research of Pam Kenyon Cardin, since her genealogical research dates the Richardson-Arnold house back to closer to 1725 (not 1736 as stated on a plaque at the house*), the more logical conclusion would be that the later structure/home on this land, near Round Top Road was built by or for Isaac Richardson, the son of Johnathan and Mary.
+It was my belief based on the records and research of Pam Kenyon Cardin, since her genealogical research dates the Richardson-Arnold house back to closer to 1725 (not 1736 as stated on a plaque at the house*), the more logical conclusion would be that the later structure, which is the home everyone refers to as "The Conjuring House" (have I mentioned before that I hate that name?) on Round Top Road was possibly built by or for Isaac Richardson, the son of Johnathan and Mary.

 IV.
 JOSEPH RICHARDSON

-It was through Anne, Joseph and Susannah's eldest daughter, that the property would eventually merge into the "Richardson-Arnold" estate, when Anne married Noah Arnold, Jr., on July 21, 1768.
-Their union would bring forth eight children: Sarah, Bradford, Nathan, John, Benedict, Anna, Olive and Phoebe.
+It was said that through Anne, Joseph and Susannah Richardson's eldest daughter, that the property would eventually merge into the "Richardson-Arnold" estate, when Anne married Noah Arnold, Jr., on July 21, 1768.

 VI.
 JOHN ARNOLD

-From that generation it appears that Stephen would later inherit the farm, when John Arnold passed away on September 19, 1837 at the age of 64 years.
+As stated above, Stephen would inherit the farm, when John Arnold passed away on September 19, 1837 at the age of 64 years.
 His wife, Abigail Cook Arnold would pass away 32 years later on February 10, 1869, at the age of 93.

 VII.
 STEPHEN ARNOLD

-(* I had originally believed they had died from Typhus but according to Pam, she believed it was actually Typhoid).
+(*I had originally believed the children had died from Typhus but according to Pam, she believed it was actually Typhoid).

 VIII.
 EDWIN ARNOLD